BonnyAD9/TypeDark/README.md

 ## How is semantic highlighting useful
 This theme uses semantic syntax highlighting to give more information to the programmer.
-With this theme you can for example esily differentiate netween local variables, properties, constants, global variables, parameters and macros just by looking at the color and font style of the token.
+With this theme you can for example easily differentiate between local variables, properties, constants, global variables, parameters and macros just by looking at the color and font style of the token.